Mens Basketball Coach Profiles

 Bailey comes to Grace with a strong winning tradition.
 As a player at Wheelersburg High School in Southern Ohio, he helped the “Pirates” to a 64-4 record over four years.
 Upon graduation, he played at Jordan College where he helped the Suns to winning records from 1978-1982.
 Assistant Coach Dan George recruited and signed Coach Bailey as a scholarship athlete at Jordan.
 The two have remained friends since.
 While employed by Pineview Boys Home in Evart, MI, he took over the head coaching duties where he compiled a record of 153-31 over eight years.

 “We will continue to play the toughest schedule we can every year.
 We are committed to building our program and the best way to do that is to earn the respect of the bigger and well established programs.
 I think we are doing that.”

 Contact Coach Bailey at: firstname.lastname@example.org

-Dan played high school basketball at Walton Central School in Walton, New York and college ball at Hartwick College, Oneonta, New York.
-He served as Athletic Director and Men’s Basketball Coach at Jordan College where his teams were nationally ranked.
-An avid sportsman, Dan enjoys hunting, fishing, and camping and he owns an outdoor consulting/booking business, Quest Expeditions, offering worldwide hunting and fishing adventures.
+Dan played high school ball at Walton Central School in Walton, New York and college basketball at Hartwick College, Oneonta, New York.
+He served as athletic director and head basketball coach at Jordan College where his teams were nationally ranked.
+An avid sportsman, Dan enjoys hunting, fishing, and camping and he owns an outdoor adventure consulting/booking business, Quest Expeditions, offering worldwide hunting and fishing adventures.
 Dan received a B.A. in History from Hartwick College in 1974 and a M.A. in Education from Michigan State University in 1980.
-He currently serves as the Superintendent at Creative Technologies Academy in Cedar Springs, Michigan where he lives with his wife, Debi, and daughter, Dani, and son, Hunter.
+He currently serves as the Superintendent/School Leader at Creative Technologies Academy in Cedar Springs, Michigan where he lives with his wife, Debi, and daughter, Dani, and son, Hunter.